Four years ago he was finished. He was ready to sell his business…

-Chris LoCurto: There’s only so much we can do with a person, and taking some of that coaching off of Joel that he does inside of the next level mastermind group and with some of the strat plan clients and your name popped up.
+Chris LoCurto: There’s only so much we can do with a person, and taking some of that coaching off of Joel that he does inside of the Next-Level Mastermind group and with some of the StratPlan clients and your name popped up.
 I mean it, it wasn’t a surprise at all.
-You were absolutely killing it as a leader of other leaders, you know, leadings other business owners or the leaders.
+You were absolutely killing it as a leader of other leaders, you know, leading other business owners or the leaders.
 So we’re at the next level leadership live event in the spring and, I was going to get on the stage and I walked by, I just put my hand on your shoulder and I said, hey, I’m praying for some things we need to talk and have some coffee after the event.

 Daniel Good: It’s an awesome opportunity and a privilege to be here, you know, I loved mentoring other people, but I’ve also gotten to the place where I was just happy where I was at and also realized that with as young as I am, you need to keep growing and learning.
 And so getting to that point going, I need to keep growing as a leader for my people.

 Daniel Good: Two things.
-There’s many more, but two things come to my mind.
-And that is, one is live life intentionally, not reactively.
+There are many more, but two things come to my mind.
+And that is, one is to live life intentionally, not reactively.
 Most of us go through life just reacting to everything that comes up and live life intentionally.
-And the second thing is care less about impressing people and more on impacting them.
+And the second thing is care less about impressing people and more about impacting them.
 And so those are two things that, I think really started many years ago… But if I could go back to a younger version of me, I would say those are two things to focus on.

 Daniel Good: My pleasure